Malcolm Pearson, Baron Pearson of Rannoch: Early life

 Malcolm Everard MacLaren Pearson was born in 1942, the son of Colonel John MacLaren Pearson Pearson.
 He was educated at Eton.

 Early career

 Prior to entering politics, Pearson had a career in international insurance.
 At the age of 22, in 1964 he founded the insurance brokers Pearson Webb Springbett.

 During the Cold War, he was a leading critic of totalitarianism in the Soviet Union and supported Soviet dissidents.
 He worked closely with Russian author and dissident Aleksandr Solzhenitsyn to ensure that funds reached other artists and dissidents working inside the Soviet Union, and hosted Solzhenitsyn on his 8,000-hectare Rannoch Estate in Perthshire, Scotland.
 In 1984, Pearson established the Rannoch Charitable Trust, which funded many refugees escaping from the Soviet Union.
 In recognition of his efforts, Pearson was awarded in 2007 the Senator Henry "Scoop" Jackson Award For Values and Vision in Politics.

 Pearson became treasurer of the degree-awarding body to the polytechnic sector, the Council for National Academic Awards, serving from 1983 to 1992.

+Lord Pearson is a long-standing Member of the Advisory Board of the Global Panel Foundation - which works in conflict-areas around the world.
+He has strong links to the Prague Society for International Cooperation - which grew out of the anti-Communist dissident movement.